robertbraeutigam/scan/README.md

 This may be necessary for devices that are not on any "local" network.
 Connected through untrusted networks, such as cellular networks or other host networks.

-In addition, the network must support at least one direction of communication between devices or devices and gateways.

 Devices should do anything and everything that can be securely done to not have to configure the network to use the device.
 This should include the following:
 * Support WPS to join a WiFi network without configuration.